SherlockPsy/Life/07_CALIBRATION_AND_COLLISION_MATRICES.md

 ## IV.
 MISUNDERSTANDING IS PRIMARY

 The system explicitly assumes:

-- sent meaning ≠ received meaning
+> sent meaning ≠ received meaning

 Evidence is always ambiguous.
-Readers fill gaps privately.
+Agents fill gaps privately.

 Example:
 - Evidence: “He says, ‘I’m just trying to help.’”
-- One Reader rereads it as reassurance.
+- One Agent rereads it as reassurance.
 - Another rereads it as control.

-Both are valid.
+Both interpretations may persist privately.
-Neither is corrected.
+Neither is corrected by the system.

 ---

 ## V. ESCALATION AND DECAY

 Escalation occurs when:
-- Readers write new evidence that increases tension.
+- Agents write new evidence that increases tension.

 Decay occurs when:
-- Readers write evidence that diffuses tension.
+- Agents write evidence that diffuses tension
-- or no evidence is written.
+- or no evidence is written

 There is no automatic calming.
 There is no automatic worsening.